manicman1999/StyleGAN-Keras/README.md

 # StyleGAN-Keras
-StyleGAN made with Keras (without growth or mixing regularization)
+StyleGAN made with Keras (without growth)

 ![alt text](https://i.imgur.com/6vnPOaG.jpg)
 A set of 256x256 samples trained for 325,000 steps with a batch size of 4.